 A recent research done in the United Kingdom by the newspaper “The Guardian” found that over the last decade a higher percentage of students were dropping second language acquisition from their high school curriculum.
 They deemed it too hard, uninteresting, and useless, and if given the chance legally they would have dropped their language subject earlier.
 They felt that the curriculum provided by the schools did not cater to them personally and that it wouldn’t provide them with the language skills required to survive in the given foreign country.
-So when teaching a child a second language, how to get him/she interested?
+So when teaching a child a new language, how to get him/she interested?
 Foreign language classes, like Mandarin for beginners, can be more attractive to children by doing the followings.

 Capturing the students’ interest